 EdVenture: How often do you get to meet the World’s Largest Child?
-At EdVenture you can do just that by climbing through Eddie, a 40-foot 10-year-old boy, posing as a jungle gym.
+At EdVenture you can do just that by climbing through Eddie, a 40-foot 10-year-old boy, who poses as an educational jungle gym.
 Kids and adults are encouraged to climb, slide, and explore their way through Eddie to learn how bodies work.
 Other exhibits include Maker Works, which encourages children to tinker and build, My Backyard, a Palmetto-State inspired play area for visitors age three and under, and World of Work, which spotlights careers throughout South Carolina.
 Cooking classes are held every Tuesday using local produce to teach kids about kitchen safety and nutrition.
 Just be careful around lunchtime, you might make Eddie's stomach growl.

 Art Bar: When Art Bar opened 25 years ago, a reporter for The State described it as ‘the place where George Jetson relaxes after work.”
 Not much has changed since then.
 Walls are still lined with local art, and owner Clark Ellefson (the owner of Lewis + Clark) can frequently be seen there holding court with locals and visitors alike.
 And just like in his shop, robots grace the walls.
 Wednesdays are for karaoke, Friday is a dance party and Saturday welcomes local and regional acts.
 And every night is good for people watching.

 The Senate: As a hub for live music, The Senate is a 1200-person capacity theater that hosts more than 200 live performances each year.
-From SUSTO to Lauryn Hill, Robert Earl Keen to J. Cole, The Senate's schedule is constantly being updated to meet every music genre.
+From SUSTO to Lauryn Hill, Robert Earl Keen to J. Cole, The Senate's schedule is constantly being updated to please every fan with all music genres.

 Blue Marlin: Merging African, West Indian and Caribbean flavors with Cajun and Creole dishes, Blue Marlin showcases the diversity of Southern cuisine.
 Located in an old train station, Blue Marlin has been pulling in locals and visitors since 1994.
 Start with She Crab Soup and order a hand-cut steak or their signature dish - Shrimp and Grits, made with andouille sausage and Adulh grits - a Columbia staple.